Summary

 - numbness of the armpit and arm – surgery may damage nerves causing numbness.
 This can improve but may not go away completely.
 Shoulder exercises can help

 - seroma – fluid may collect in or around the scar and can last up to six weeks after surgery.
-Your doctor or breast nurse can drain the fluid
+Your doctor or breast nurse can drain the fluid if needed

 - shoulder stiffness – exercises can help prevent or manage this.
 Your physiotherapist or occupational therapist can help

-- lymphoedema – swelling of the arm, if the lymph nodes in the armpit have been removed
+- lymphoedema– swelling of the arm, if the lymph nodes in the armpit have been removed

 - breast pain